bufbuild/buf-breaking-action/README.md

 With this configuration, the Action detects breaking changes between the Protobuf sources in the current branch against the `main` branch of the repository.

+For the `buf-breaking` Action to run, the `buf` CLI needs to be installed in the GitHub Actions Runner first.
+We recommend using the [`buf-setup`][buf-setup] Action to install it (as in the example above).

 The `buf-breaking` Action is commonly used with the [`buf-push`][buf-push] Action, which can push the current Input to the [Buf Schema Registry][bsr] (BSR) if no breaking change is detected.
 See the [Push](#push) section below for more.